Kernix13/markdown-cheatsheet/README.md

 ### HTML entities

 This actually is not a markdown thing but it's nice having a list for use in your README files.
-This would be helpful if you are a dev who loves and specializes in say science or math, etc. Here are the most used ones:
+This would be helpful if have a client needing work with a science website, math site, music site, etc.

+Bold, Italic and strikethough work for some of the elements below but not for all of them.
+And strikethorugh works the least of all.
+It's up for you to test them.
+Here is my list:

 **Common**:
 | Entity | Result| Title |